Information for pension recipients

 On behalf of the pension recipient living abroad, Elo will apply for the withholding tax information for the pension payment at the commencement of the pension.

-Further information about the taxation of pension while abroad can be requested from the tax authorities, tel. +358 (0)20 697 024 or website of the Finnish Tax Administration.
+You get further information about the taxation of pension while abroad from the Finnish Tax Administration, tel. +358 (0)20 697 024 or their website.

 In accordance with Finnish legislation, Finnish pensions are taxable in Finland, even if the recipients live abroad.
 Thus, the pensions of those living abroad are taxed in the same manner as the pensions of those living in Finland.
 The tax rate is determined based on the individual’s income amount.
 Finland has a tax agreement with more than 60 other countries.
 Usually, the tax agreements specify that any pensions paid from Finland are taxed in Finland.